-This module is a part of a larger series of building a security lab in VirtualBox.
-Click here to be taken back to the series landing page.
+This page is part of a larger series on building a cybersecurity lab using VirtualBox.
+Click here to be taken back to the project home page.

 ⚠️